-After all – there are still a great deal of wholesale suppliers who like to keep it old school when it comes to running their company.
+After all – there are still a lot of wholesale suppliers who like to keep it old school when it comes to running their company.

 If you have a phone line and a warehouse, what more do you need?

-But, with an increasing number of wholesale suppliers now incorporating e-commerce platforms into their business model, those not on board with digital risk being left behind.
+But, with an increasing number of wholesale suppliers now incorporating e-commerce platforms into their business model, those not on board with the digital risk are being left behind.

 Far from a temporary fad, it seems the shift to e-commerce could be here to stay, especially following the unprecedented events of 2020.

 A report conducted by Alvarez & Marsal and Retail Economics has shown that almost a quarter of UK consumers – a total of 17.2 million people – intend to continue shopping online after the coronavirus pandemic has ended.

 So if you can’t beat them, how do you go about joining them?

 Read on to find out why you can’t afford to make your wholesale business digital, plus some simple steps to take to up your e-commerce game!